Eclipse-chasers wowed by partial solar eclipse visible over UK, Europe and North America

 BBC Sky at Night Magazine Art of Solar Imaging online webinar masterclass

-The event begins with first contact at 10:07 UT (time for the centre of the UK; timings vary by location), when the Moon’s leading edge first makes contact with the edge of the Sun.
+The partial solar eclipse on 29 March 2025 began with first contact at 10:07 UT, when the Moon’s leading edge first made contact with the edge of the Sun.

-After this, an ever-increasing bite appears to be taken out of the Sun’s disc until the point of greatest eclipse at 11:05 UT.
+After this, an ever-increasing bite was taken out of the Sun’s disc until the point of greatest eclipse at 11:05 UT.

 Partial solar eclipse explained